-- a) The council will apply London Plan policy T5 to promote cycling. - b) Local Plan policy Q13 sets out the council's quality requirements in relation to the provision of cycle parking. - c) Lambeth will improve conditions for people to cycle and make cycling a safer, quicker, more direct and more attractive form of travel.
-Lambeth will ensure that people who want to cycle are able to do so and are not discouraged by road danger concerns. - d) Lambeth will promote cycling through improvements to routes, giving greater priority to cyclists in the use of road space, reducing road danger from other transport modes and through improvements to signage and facilities. - e) In considering development proposals that would generate additional trips, Lambeth The council will require the provision of appropriate secure and covered cycle parking facilities in accordance with the minimum standards set out in the London Plan policy T5 and with Local Plan policy Q13 and will expect these standards to be exceeded.
+- a) The council will apply London Plan policy T5 in accordance with the Lambeth Healthy Routes Plan to promote cycling. - b) Local Plan policy Q13 sets out the council's quality requirements in relation to the provision of cycle parking.
+Lambeth's Healthy Routes Plan sets out the quality requirements in terms of cycling infrastructure. - c) Lambeth will improve conditions for people to cycle and make cycling a safer, healthier, quicker, more direct and more attractive form of travel.
+Lambeth will ensure that help to enable people who want to cycle are able to do so and seek to address concerns around are not discouraged by road danger and air quality concerns. - d) In line with the hierarchy set out in Local Plan policy T1(c), Lambeth will promote cycling by reducing motor traffic and through improvements to routes, giving greater priority to cyclists in the use of road space, reducing road danger from other transport modes and through improvements to signage and facilities. - e) In considering development proposals that would generate additional trips,

+Lambeth The council will require the provision of appropriate secure and covered cycle parking facilities in accordance with the minimum standards set out in the London Plan policy T5 and with Local Plan policy Q13 and will expect these standards to be exceeded.
 When designing building layouts sufficient space should be allocated at the outset to meet these requirements.
-Development proposals for non-residential employment and education uses will should include provision of showers, changing facilities, drying rooms and lockers for cyclists appropriate to the number of cycle parking spaces provided. - f) In all developments at least 25 per cent of cycle parking provision should be of the most accessible type, such as 'Sheffield' stands and 10 per cent of overall provision should be designed and designated for disabled use. - g) In all developments at least one charge point should be provided to allow for recharging of electric cycles and a charge point should be provided for a minimum of 1 in 10 cycle parking spaces. - h) Development proposals will be expected to enable and contribute towards improvements to eycle access, including the delivery and improvement of local and strategic routes and links, as identified in the Lambeth Transport Strategy cycle routes, where appropriate, to ensure that new development has exceptional links to cycle routes and key destinations within the borough and beyond.
+Development proposals for non-residential employment and education uses will should include provision of showers, changing facilities, drying rooms and lockers for cyclists appropriate to the number of cycle parking spaces provided.
+Where appropriate, pool bikes should also be provided. - f) In all developments at least 25 per cent of the total cycle parking provision should be of the most accessible type, such as 'Sheffield' stands, of which 5 per cent of the total cycle parking provision should be designed and clearly designated for larger and adapted cycles.
+These stands should be spaced further apart and close to access points, to cater for users with disabilities and cargo bikes.
+For a development requiring 100 cycle parking spaces, this would equate to 20 spaces with standard Sheffield type stands and a further 5 in stands spaced further apart and close to access points.
+In all cases at least one Sheffield stand should be provided, close to the access point.

+- g) In all developments at least one charge point should be provided to allow for recharging of electric cycles and a charge point should be provided for a minimum of 1 in 10 cycle parking spaces. - h) Development proposals will be expected to enable and contribute towards improvements to eycle access, including the delivery and improvement of local and strategic routes and links, as identified in the Lambeth Healthy Routes Plan cycle routes, where appropriate, to ensure that new development has exceptional links to cycle routes and key destinations within the borough and beyond.
 In appropriate locations, developers will be required to contribute land and/or finance towards the delivery of new cycle hire docking locations and other public facilities ancillary to cycling, such as cycle pumps/servicing facilities.
+A minimum of three years free membership of the Cycle Hire scheme for each dwelling regardless of tenure, should be provided in new residential developments.